jexp/batch-import/readme.md

 # Neo4j (CSV) Batch Importer

+This software is licensed under the [GPLv3](http://www.gnu.org/licenses/gpl-3.0.en.html) for now.
+You can ask [Neo Technology](http://neotechnology.com) about a different licensing agreement.

 You provide one **tab separated** csv file for nodes and one for relationships (optionally more for indexes)

 Example data for the files is a small social network